Healthy Homes Assessment Pukahu

 What We Do

-As building inspectors, we take on all aspects associated with professional home Inspections.
-We’re there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all components that come with expert house inspects.
+We’re there to ensure that you make the correct decision when buying your next home.

-We consider your investment to be a serious one, and undertake comprehensive inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of purchasing or owning an home.
+We take your investment seriously and conduct detailed examinations to ensure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing your own house.

-We are specialised in a range of services to make sure you are fully informed about the condition of any property you might be contemplating buying or selling and also other services.
+We specialise in a range of solutions to ensure that you are fully updated on the condition of any property you could be looking to purchase or sell and also other solutions.

-With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into your reports, you can actually see any problems that might be found.
-With our comprehensive report, it’s not surprising that we get so many clients recommending our services to their family and friends.
+Our systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into your Report, you are able to actually see any issues identified.
+Because of our detailed reporting it’s no wonder that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports